Discrete Latent Structure in Neural Networks: Path Gradient Estimator (The Reparametrization Trick)

 using the PGE.

-For latent variables $\var{Z}$ whose structure is characterized or representable by a dynamic program, sampling from $\Pr(\z \mid x) \propto \exp f(x, \z)$ is possible via the Forward-Filtering Backward-Sampling (FFBS) algorithm \citep{murphy2012ml}.
+For global-structured latent variables $\var{Z}$ whose structure is characterized or representable by a dynamic program, \ie, equivalent to paths in a (hyper)graph (\cref{sec:dag}), sampling from $\Pr(\z \mid x) \propto \exp f(x, \z)$ is possible via the Forward-Filtering Backward-Sampling (FFBS) algorithm \citep{ffbs}.
 In this case, the Backward-Sampling pass can be modified with a Gumbel-Softmax distribution, leading to differentiable samples \citep{fu2020gumbelcrfs}.
 Similarly, in the temperature limit, the approximation becomes exact.

 \paragraph{Structured perturbation methods.} Extending the Gumbel reparametrization to structures is challenging: the direct approach would require perturbing the score of each structure independently, which is intractable.
 For directed models (\eg, incremental structure prediction), \citet{kool2020topk} propose a top-down sampling approach based on sampling Gumbels conditional on their sum.
 For undirected models (MRF), \citet{hazan2013gibbs} propose an algorithm based on factor-decomposed perturbations and Gibbs sampling.